AIDC-AI/Ovis/README.md

 - [Wings: Learning Multimodal LLMs without Text-only Forgetting](https://arxiv.org/abs/2406.03496)

 ## License
-The project is licensed under the Apache 2.0 License and is restricted to uses that comply with the license agreements of Qwen, Llama3, and Clip.
+The project is licensed under the Apache 2.0 License and is restricted to uses that comply with the license agreements of Qwen, Llama3, Clip, and Siglip.